EBB2675/schema-studio/README.md

 - Right-hand **Under the hood** panel shows **normalization and helper functions** that act on the selected section.
 - **Branch diff** (base → head) highlights **added/changed/removed** nodes/edges, including quantity changes.
 - **Bird's-eye overview**: inspect packages/classes across branches without building a full graph.
-- **Editable mode**: add, rename, or remove quantities directly in the UI (server validates supported dtypes).
+- **Editable mode**: add classes and quantities directly in the UI (server validates supported dtypes; new classes get fully-qualified ids and accept quantities immediately).
 - **Export**: download the current graph as JSON or a PDF snapshot.

 ---